Remember when Black Friday was just a day? Well, that’s all changed now.

 Hiring Black Friday staff

-Even with everything else in place, you’ll still need to ensure you have enough staff coverage to deal with stock management and preparing items for delivery.
+Even with everything else in place, you’ll still need to ensure you have enough staff to deal with stock management and, if selling online, prepare items for delivery.

 Insights from a business management solution can tell you how many additional staff you’ll need to hire.
 It can also help you with hiring and onboarding and managing schedules.